jamescostian/borrow-state/README.md

 // Notice how the promise chain ended with myState.unblock
 // Otherwise the state would remain blocked!
 // I am ignoring error handling in this example,
-// but may want to unblock if an error is caught
+// but you may want to unblock if an error is caught

-// Note the 'r' which denotes read-only myState.block('r').then((state) => {
+// Note the 'r' which denotes read-only. myState.block('r').then((state) => {
   // Operation 3
   // Read date from state, but pinky-promise not to change it!